Siddhanth0/ImagesApp/README.md

 - **Room** for local data storage
 - **Retrofit** for network calls
 - **Paging 3** for pagination support
-- **MVVM** architecture to manage UI-related data lifecycle-consciously
+- **MVI** architecture to manage UI-related data lifecycle-consciously
 - **Kotlin Coroutines** for asynchronous operations
 - **Jetpack Compose** for UI